2013 National Premier Leagues

-The 2013 National Premier Leagues was the inaugural season of the Australian National Premier Leagues football competition.
+The 2013 National Premier Leagues was the inaugural season of the Australian National Premier Leagues soccer competition.
 It began on 22 February 2013 and concluded on 13 October 2013.
 The National Premier Leagues was contested by clubs from five divisions.
 The divisions were ACT, NSW, Queensland, South Australia and Tasmania.
 The winners of each respective divisional league then competed in a finals playoff tournament at season end, culminating in a grand final.

 Sydney United 58 were crowned National Premier Leagues Champions.